-Finally, the Governor (or an executive ethics board or commission designated by the Governor), with the approval of the relevant agency's chief procurement officer,83 can exempt a named person from the prohibitions of this section after determining that "the public interest in having the individual in the service of the State outweighs the public policy evidenced in" this section.
-To take effect, such an exemption must be filed with the Secretary of State and Comptroller; must state all the facts involved, including the reason for the exemption; and must be published in the Illinois Procurement Bulletin.84
+Finally, the Governor (or an executive ethics board or commission designated by the Governor), with the approval of the relevant agency's chief procurement officer, 84 can exempt a named person from the prohibitions of this section after determining that "the public interest in having the individual in the service of the State outweighs the public policy evidenced in" this section.
+To take effect, such an exemption must be filed with the Secretary of State and Comptroller; must state all the facts involved, including the reason for the exemption; and must be published in the Illinois Procurement Bulletin.
+85

-Another section of the Illinois Procurement Code prohibits all current and former elected and appointed state officials and employees from using confidential information that is available to them due to their offices or employment "for actual or anticipated gain for themselves or another person."85 No specific penalty is stated for violating that prohibition, but it presumably is subject to a general provision making violation of the Code a Class A misdemeanor86 (punishable by up to 364 days in jail and/or a fine up to \$2,50087).
+Another section of the Illinois Procurement Code prohibits all current and former elected and appointed state officials and employees from using confidential information that is available to them due to their offices or employment "for actual or anticipated gain for themselves or another person."
+No specific penalty is stated for violating that prohibition, but it presumably is subject to a general provision making violation of the Code a Class A misdemeanor. (punishable by up to 364 days in jail and/or a fine up to \$2,500.

-The Illinois Procurement Code does not cover procurement for the General Assembly's own use, but legislative procurement rules can incorporate provisions of the Code.88
+The Illinois Procurement Code does not cover procurement for the General Assembly's own use, although legislative procurement rules can incorporate provisions of the Code.89

-Misuse of Office and Bribery Some kinds of actions in the course of legislating are specifically prohibited.
+Misuse of Office and Bribery

+Some kinds of actions in the course of legislating are specifically prohibited.
 The Illinois Governmental Ethics Act forbids a legislator to:

-- Lobby for compensation;89 represent clients before the Court of Claims or Workers' Compensation Commission (formerly the Industrial Commission) if the state is the opposing party; or (by implication) allow a "close economic" associate of the legislator, when representing a client, to use the association with the legislator to influence the Court of Claims or Workers' Compensation Commission.90 Violation of any of these prohibitions is a Class A misdemeanor (punishable by up to 364 days in jail and/or a fine up to \$2,500). - Accept any compensation, other than the salary and allowances provided by law, for performing official legislative duties.
-Violation is a petty offense, punishable by a fine up to \$1,000.91 - Accept any honorarium.
-This term is defined essentially as a payment for an appearance or speech, except reimbursements for actual travel, lodging, and meal expenses for a legislator and one relative.
-The definition specifically excludes payments made on a legislator's behalf to a tax-exempt organization; agents' fees and commissions; and political contributions reported under the Election Code.
-The Act does not mention a criminal penalty for violation, although violation may be punishable under the Official Misconduct section of the Criminal Code.92 The Act requires any nonexempt honorarium received to be surrendered to the state.93
+• Lobby the General Assembly for compensation; 90 represent clients before the Court of Claims or the Workers' Compensation Commission (formerly called the Industrial Commission) if the state is the opposing party; or (by implication) allow a "close economic" associate of the legislator, when representing a client, to use that association with the legislator to influence the Court of Claims or Workers' Compensation Commission.
+91 Violation of any of these prohibitions is a Class A misdemeanor (punishable by up to 364 days in jail and/or a fine up to \$2,500).

+- Accept any compensation, other than the salary and allowances provided by law, for performing official legislative duties.
+Violation is a petty offense, punishable by a fine up to \$1,000.
+92 - Accept any honorarium.
+That term is defined essentially as a payment for an appearance or speech, except reimbursements for actual travel, lodging, and meal expenses for a legislator and one relative.
+The definition specifically excludes payments made on a legislator's behalf to a taxexempt organization; agents' fees and commissions; and political contributions reported under the Election Code.
+The Act does not mention a criminal penalty for violation, although violation may be punishable under the Official Misconduct section of the Criminal Code.
+The Act requires any non-exempt honorarium paid to be surrendered to the state.
+94

-From there the statutes proceed to outright bribery.
-Soliciting, giving, or taking a bribe is prohibited by criminal statutes, with violation either a Class 2 or Class 3 felony depending on the facts.
+From there the statutes proceed to actual bribery.
+Soliciting, giving, or taking a bribe is prohibited by criminal laws, with violation either a Class 2 or Class 3 felony depending on the facts.
 The exact wording of the provision on a legislator's taking a bribe is as follows: